 Some schools classify their competitive cheer teams as athletic groups, which usually guarantees at least some funding.
 But for all-star cheer gyms and most other cheer programs, fundraising has become a necessity in order to compete.
 The price tag is among the highest of any student activity: the cost of competitive cheer typically ranges from $2,000-$3,000 per season for each athlete.

-Many competitive cheer teams use a laundry list of fundraising tactics to fund their competition season.
+Competitive cheer teams are always looking for new fundraising ideas to fund their competition season and grow their program.
 Traditional fundraisers often include product sales, car washes, and concessions work.
 Some teams have certain fundraising traditions they stick to, which can be great for team bonding, but usually fail when it comes to generating meaningful funding for the program.

 Most product fundraisers demand a significant amount of time from participants, typically requiring door-to-door sales or phone calls asking for support.
 Coaches are required to manage hours of paperwork and bookkeeping, while dodging liabilities left and right.
 Of course, these duties come at the expense of quality time devoted to practice and competition.
 When it comes to driving a successful season, cheer participants, coaches, and parents have more meaningful work on their plate.